Are 'Love is Blind' Season 7 Stars Ashley Adionser and Tyler Francis Still Together?

 (Image credit: Adam Rose/Netflix)

-Spoilers for Love is Blind season 7 episodes 1-6 ahead.
-Season 7 of Netflix's flagship reality TV show Love is Blind ends its pod-dating segment with the maximum amount of couples that the show can handle.
+Spoilers for all of Love is Blind season 7 ahead.
+Season 7 of Netflix's flagship reality TV show Love is Blind ends its pod-dating segment with the maximum number of couples the show can handle.
 (We know this because one of its standout couples, Leo and Brittany, wasn't even followed for the rest of the season.)
-Among the six couples so far, Ashley Adionser and Tyler Francis have mostly stuck to the background, thanks to being relatively drama-free in both the pods and the first days of their Mexico getaway.
+Among the six couples, Ashley Adionser and Tyler Francis mostly stuck to the background at the start of the series, thanks to being relatively drama-free in both the pods and the first days of their Mexico getaway.

-However, longtime fans know that even the most calm couple can be seriously shaken once their relationship enters the real world.
-Below, read on for our breakdown of Ashley and Tyler's journey on Love is Blind season 7 so far and any clues of whether they're still together after the show.
+However, everything changed once off-screen drama began to eclipse their televised love story.
+Below, read on for our breakdown of Ashley and Tyler's journey on Love is Blind season 7, the allegations against Tyler, and whether they're still together after the show.

 What happened between Ashley and Tyler on 'Love is Blind' season 7?